Overview of works in North Melbourne

 Preparing for station box excavation

-Diaphragm walls and concrete piles will be installed to support the station box excavation.
+Diaphragm walls and concrete piles are being installed to support the station box excavation.

 Diaphragm walls (D-walls) are 80-100cm thick concrete slabs that are installed to a depth of 30 metres along the sides of the station box.
-This work will commence in mid-April and will continue until late-2018.
+This work commenced in mid-April and will continue until late-2018.

 These are constructed by: